DUTKO LAW, LLC - CRIMINAL LAWYER - ALLENTOWN, EASTON, READING, AND POTTSVILLE DEPENDABLE. RELIABLE. ON YOUR SIDE.

 If you need a theft lawyer or fraud defense criminal lawyer in Allentown, Easton, Reading or anywhere in Berks, Lehigh, Carbon, Northampton, or Schuylkill County you need an experienced criminal attorney by your side.
 Call Dutko Law today and let us review your case for FREE!

-If you've been charged with robbery, theft, or a fraud offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, you need a reliable attorney on your side.
+If you've been charged with robbery, theft, or a fraud offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, Lebanon, or any surrounding city or town, you need a reliable attorney on your side.

 Click here to contact Dutko Law and get your Free Consultation